 Course materials, collections of exercises, and exams are protected by copyright as long as they can be considered an intellectual creation with individual character as outlined in article 2 of the Loi fédérale sur le droit d’auteur et les droits voisins.

-If assistants contributed in preparing lecture notes, the instructor has the right to use their contributions freely, but is required to cite them or to specify them as co-authors.
+If students contributed to the preparation of lecture notes, the instructor has the right to freely use their contributions but is required to cite them or to specify them as co-authors.

-An instructor may, however, present entire audio or audiovisual productions to his class.
+A teacher may, however, show audio or audiovisual documents in their entirety to the class.

 EPFL teachers may reuse course materials created within the institution (EPFL’s non-exclusive right of use of documents created by EPFLemployees according to the Art.
 36 of the Loi fédérale sur les écoles polytechniques fédérales).

 In order to avoid any inappropriate use, it is recommended to add a mention “reproduction and distribution prohibited” on (excerpts of) works distributed in class.

 The above rules do not exempt from the citation rules.